silencial/silencial.github.io/content/posts/position-based-dynamics.md

 - Paper Reading
 ---

-This [paper](http://interactive-graphics.de/index.php/research/89-position-based-simulation-methods-in-computer-graphics) introduces position-based methods and its differences from other methods.
+This paper [Position-Based Simulation Methods in Computer Graphics](https://mmacklin.com/EG2015PBD.pdf) introduces position-based methods and its differences from other methods.
 Moreover, it presents the algorithm and several solvers.
 Specific constraints are also discussed in detail.
 Finally, Implementation and application are briefly presented.
 <!-- more -->

 ---